 • Alternatively, debt mediation can also help create a structured repayment plan tailored to your financial situation.
 This ensures affordability and a clear roadmap to becoming debt-free.

-• Paying off your debt can help you avoid bankruptcy and other serious consequences.
+• Paying off your debt can help you avoid bankruptcy and other serious long-term credit-related consequences.

 • Professional support and guidance can help you avoid stress, understand your rights, and gain a valuable understanding of how to navigate debt repayment.

 • Debt mediation may have a negative impact on your credit score.
-With a lower payoff amount, lenders may report your account as “settled,” impacting your creditworthiness.
+With a lower payoff amount, lenders may report your account as “settled” on your credit reports instead of “paid as agreed,” which may impact your creditworthiness going forward.

-• Programs may last for several months or years and require discipline to adhere to the payment plan.
+• Programs may last for several months or even years and will require discipline to adhere to the repayment plan.

 • There may be tax consequences.
-Any forgiven debt is considered to be taxable income by the IRS.
+The amount of any forgiven debt will often be considered taxable income by the IRS.

 Types of Debt That Can be Resolved Through Debt Mediation